Pipe, Wisconsin: History

-The next oldest structure in Pipe was a bank that failed during the Great Depression, closing overnight as a run was made on its deposits.
-Some time later, the brick building was converted into a butcher shop, which remains to this day.
-The vault door, made of oak, still exists and serves as the entry to a meat locker.
-A portable vault now serves as a file system and table top.
-A cash register manufactured in the 1920s is still in use.
-A very large, vintage, mechanical Burroughs adding machine in the building was the pride of the corporation, its workings visible through thick glass walls.
-The viability of the building is now in question because of a proposed widening of Highway 151.
+The next oldest structure in Pipe was the former Farmers State Bank built in 1914.
+It failed during the Great Depression, closing overnight as a run was made on its deposits.
+In 1937 the brick building was converted into a butcher shop, owned by Frank and Evelyn Groeschel, and in 1960 sold to Alfred "Butch" and Kathleen Endries and his brother, Roman Endries.
+Coming from a family of butchers and professionally trained in Toledo, Ohio, Butch Endries expanded the operation with specialty cuts and steak sandwiches to area bars and restaurants and catered to local sportsmen even with their wild game from Western U.S., Alaska and Canada.
+The couple eventually retired in 1998 selling the business to Ed Weber and Bob Driefurst.
+The bank vault door, made of oak, still serves as the entry to a meat locker.
+A portable metal vault also remains as a file system and writing space.
+A cash register manufactured in the 1920s is also still in use.
+On display is a very large, vintage, mechanical, Burroughs adding machine.
+It was the pride of the corporation, manufactured with its workings visible through thick glass walls.
+The viability of the building was once in question during the proposed widening of Highway 151 and installation of a county sewer system designed to mitigate lake pollution.

-The southwest corner of the crossing of Hwy 151 and W held a block building until it was leveled in the 1980s to provide parking for an adjacent fire department.
+The southwest corner of the crossing of Hwy 151 and W held a concrete block building until it was leveled in the 1980s to provide parking for an adjacent fire department.
 It was a lively gathering place during the 1960s and 1970s as a satellite auction center owned by the Danner family of Glenview, Illinois, but is remembered as a tractor and vehicle garage run for nearly 50 years by Edward Halfman.
 Regarded as the best mechanic in the Fond du Lac and Calumet area by area residents, consumers had their Ford Model T cars shipped to his garage in crates to be assembled, a cost-saving alternative to purchasing a fully assembled car from a dealer's lot.
 In his retirement years, Halfman repaired children's bikes and educated young adults about the care and maintenance of their cars.

 On the northeast corner a small tavern and a large concrete block community hall that held a basketball court on its second floor was razed in the 1980s to make way for a modern bar and grill that features the taxidermy craft of its renter.

-The southeast corner is a multi-family building but used to be a grocery and hardware store.
+The southeast corner is a multi-family building but used to be a grocery and hardware store formerly run by the Schubert family, then sold in 1970 to Willard and Mary Hemauer who ran it until 1998.

 The largest employer is located just beyond the southern end of Pipe.
 Groeschel Company, operated by descendants of Frank Groeschel, is a HVAC and sheet metal fabrication company.